 Two New Surveys for Deer Hunters

-The goal is to have 50 to 100 hunters fill out this survey for each county (depending upon the level of harvest in that county) to ensure that the data are representative for each county.
+During the 2018-2019 hunting season, more than 2,700 hunters completed the After Hunt Survey.
+That figure was approximately 44% more than in 2017-2018.
+Of the deer that hunters reported on, 40% were does, and 60% were bucks.
 There is no maximum number of hunters who can participate in the survey in each county.
-Having more hunters participate in the survey in each county will ensure that the data collected for the county are more representative of the county’s deer population.
-Results for each county that achieves the minimum sample sizes will be reported each year on a county-by-county basis in the annual White-tailed Deer Report.
+Having more hunters participate in the survey in each county helps ensure that the data collected for the county are more representative of the county’s deer population.
+Responses per county in 2018-2019 ranged from two to 49.
+Results for each county that achieved the minimum sample size will be reported on a county-by-county basis in the 2018 Indiana White-tailed Deer Report.

 DFW encourages all hunters and interested citizens to participate in the Deer Management Survey and especially encourages hunters to complete the After Hunt Survey.
 This partnership between DFW and Indiana hunters will provide DFW with large amounts of data that should allow for more accurate management of the deer herd and help hunters understand more about the deer herd where they hunt.